9 Cold Calling Objections and How to Respond for More Sales

 Need more help?
 Press ▶️ to watch this informative cold calling workshop with Josh Braun & Ryan Reisert!

-In case you hadn’t already realised, cold calling objections are great.
+In case you haven’t already realised, cold call objections are great.
 Objections are far better than silence.
 You can’t dig into silence!

 If a prospect gives you reasons why not, try to give them reasons why to.

-Prospects are going to be sceptical; they may feel as though their current solution works fine, so why bother changing?
+Prospects will be sceptical.
+They may feel that their current solution works fine, so why bother changing it?
 Or they might be up to their eyeballs with other work and don’t want to waste time.

-It’s your job to respond to cold calling objections by explanging why it’s worth their time talking to you.
+It’s your job to respond to cold calling objections by explaining why it’s worth their time to talk to you.
 Offer them value.
 Show them how your solution can fit their needs.
 Alleviate their pain.

 The trick to overcoming objections in cold calling?